-Add bone broth into your diet, whether homemade or purchased, to provide gut-healing gelatin, glycine, and glutamine, along with a whole host of other beneficial compounds.
-If you decide to make your own bone broth, go with the knuckle, patella, femur, or feet bones.
+Drink bone broth.
+Bone broth provides gut-repairing gelatin, glycine, and glutamine, along with a whole host of other beneficial compounds.
+If you decide to make your own bone broth, go with the knuckle, patella, femur, or feet bones of grass-fed or pastured animals.
 Those bones contain the highest concentration of white and red stem-cell marrow, and the highest levels of collagen, one of bone broth’s major benefits.

-Colostrum, which you’ll find in raw milk or as a supplement, can also help.
-It’s produced by all mammals (including humans) in the first few days after giving birth, which is why it’s also known as “first milk”.
-Essentially, what colostrum does is inhibit zonulin proteins from binding to what are called zonulin receptors in your intestinal cells.
+Take a high-quality Colostrum supplement.
+Colostrum, known as “first milk”, is produced by all mammals (including humans) in the first few days after giving birth.
+Colostrum has been shown to inhibit zonulin proteins from binding to zonulin receptors in your intestinal cells.
 Once the proteins bind to the receptors, your intestinal wall loosens and opens up, so by preventing that, colostrum helps to prevent leaky gut.
 Colostrum also encourages the growth of probiotics so they may better colonize your gut, rather than pass right through your digestive tract.

 Take quinoa, a perfect example of a grain that is somewhat healthy, high in amino acids, and full of essential minerals.
-Quinoa is coated with what are called saponins.
-It’s pretty much an indigestible soapy coating that helps protect the quinoa as it passes through a mammal’s digestive tract so that it will be excreted intact and thus be spread and planted.
-It’s also found on other products like soybeans.
-One study suggests that soya saponins may induce an inflammatory reaction in the intestine, and thus increase intestinal permeability.
-Another article, which studied four different saponins and their effects on intestinal nutrient transport, concluded that some saponins do increase intestinal permeability and thus inhibit normal active nutrient transport while facilitating the uptake of other materials that the gut would normally be impermeable to.
+Quinoa is coated with what are called saponins, an indigestible soapy coating that helps protect the quinoa as it passes through a mammal’s digestive tract so that it will be excreted intact and thus be spread and planted.
+Unfortunately, in passing through the gut, saponins have been shown to cause an inflammatory reaction in the intestine, increase gut permeability, and inhibit normal active nutrient transport.

 Summary & A Quick Tip For Improving Digestion